We use evidence-based training and resources to help teachers and school staff learn the four pillars of mental health literacy:

 Our training is offered in partnership with school authorities in Alberta, and beyond.
 It has been shown to help educators identify student mental health needs early, and to improve the quality of referrals made.

-- Go-To Educator Training: Workshops for school staff about how to identify, support, and refer students showing signs of mental health problems or mental disorders.
+- Go-To Educator Training: A full-day workshop for school staff about how to identify, support, and refer students showing signs of mental health problems or mental disorders.
+This workshop can be focused on supporting students in elementary school or middle school, junior high, and high school.

-To find out about training options in your school authority, talk to your designated mental health lead.
+To learn about specific training options in your school authority, talk to your designated mental health lead.